 Typically, Disney balloons last for at least two weeks or more.
 If you plan to travel home with the balloon, you can carefully deflate it yourself.
 Or have it deflated for you at no cost at the Disney store in the Orlando International Airport.

 You would think that buying a balloon at Disney would be a simple purchase.
-But in reality, there are several things to know about buying a Disney balloon in order to actually make it a simple purchase.
+Though in reality, there are several things to know about buying a Disney balloon in order to actually make it a simple purchase.
 Balloons are only sold at certain parks, and only in certain areas.
-And there’s only ONE balloon vendor in all of Walt Disney World that accepts credit/debit card payments!
-Keep reading for all of the answers, and everything you need to know about Disney balloons.
+And not all balloon vendors carry the same balloons.
+Keep reading for all of the details, and everything you need to know about Disney balloons.

 Disney Balloons Last a Long Time!